-Almond give a nutty, sweet flavor that is good with all meats.
-Almond is similar to Pecan.
+Almond gives a nutty, sweet flavor that is good with all meats.
+Almond is similar to pecan.

 Apple is very mild in flavor and gives food a sweetness.
 This is good with poultry and pork.
 Apple will discolor chicken skin (turns in dark brown).